UXcaptain/product/.kilocode/rules/memory-bank/brief.md

-*See also: [personas.md](personas.md) for detailed user profiles, [research-summary.md](research-summary.md) for market validation*
+*See also: [personas.md](personas.md) for detailed user profiles, [research-summary.md](research-summary.md) for market validation, [context.md](context.md) for current project status*

 # Project brief

 ## What is the project

-UXcaptain is a video-based user research platform designed for UX and product teams to record, analyze, and extract actionable insights from participant interactions with prototypes and products.
+UXcaptain is a video-based user research platform designed for UX, marketing and product teams to conduct remote usability testing with video recording, automate transcription and analysis of user sessions, and extract actionable insights from participant interactions with prototypes and products.

+The platform addresses critical gaps in traditional user research by providing:

+- Automated participant recruitment and management  (not yet implemented)
+- Remote video-based testing capabilities
+- AI-powered transcription and insight extraction (not yet implemented)
+- Comprehensive analytics and reporting  (not yet implemented)

 ### Primary Users

-- UX researchers, product managers, and designers looking to understand how users perceive their products, designs, and experiences
+- **UX researchers** conducting qualitative user studies
+- **Product managers** validating user flows and experiences
+- **Design teams** testing prototypes and interfaces
+- **Marketing teams** understanding customer behavior patterns
+- **CX professionals** measuring customer experience quality

 ## Why This Project Exists

-It exists to solve the critical gap in user research for UX, marketing and product teams.
-Traditional user testing is expensive, time-consuming, and often fails to capture authentic user behavior and feedback.
-Organizations need a streamlined way to:

-- Recruit participants for user research studies
-- Conduct remote usability testing with video recording
-- Automate transcription and analysis of user sessions
-- Extract actionable insights from user behavior patterns
-- Scale user research efforts without proportional cost increases
+Traditional user research methods face critical barriers that prevent teams from conducting effective, scalable user studies.
+Organizations struggle with expensive participant recruitment, time-intensive manual analysis, and fragmented tool ecosystems that increase costs without improving outcomes.

+UXcaptain eliminates these barriers by providing an all-in-one platform that automates manual processes, reduces costs, and enables teams to conduct regular user research at scale.

 ## Deliverable